What is Assessment?

 The systematic collection, review, and use of information about educational programs undertaken for the purpose of improving student learning and development. - Palomba and Banta, 1999

 Assessment at UCC

-- Work with faculty, staff, and administrators to develop a systematic approach for academic and nonacademic assessment initiatives on campus.
+- Engage with faculty, staff, and administrators in the systematic and ongoing assessment of academic and non-academic areas of campus.